appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/check-release-status.md

 :::info

-Make sure that one of the versions is [**Marked as Release Candidate**](/publish-module/publish-information/marking-release-candidates) so that you can do a Status Check.
+Make sure that one of the versions is [**Marked as Release Candidate**](/publish-module/publish-information/marking-release-candidates) so that you can do a status check.

 :::